Rogue waves statistics in the framework of one-dimensional Generalized Nonlinear Schrodinger Equation

+In this section we list our results concerning the classical NLS equation (\ref{Eq01}) with initial conditions in the form of cnoidal wave $F(x)$ seeded by stochastic noise $\epsilon(x)$, $\Psi|_{t=0}=F(x)+\epsilon(x)$.
+Cnoidal wave $F(x)$ is an exact periodic solution of Eq. (\ref{Eq01}) that turns out to be modulationally unstable in case of the focusing four-wave interactions and can be written down as

-We solve Eq. (\ref{Eq01})-(\ref{Eq03}) numerically in the box $-16\pi \le x<16\pi$ with periodical boundary conditions starting from the initial data $\Psi|_{t=0}=F(x)+\epsilon(x)$, where $F(x)$ is an exact modulationally unstable solution of Eq. (\ref{Eq01})-(\ref{Eq03}) seeded by stochastic noise $\epsilon(x)$ with fixed statistical properties.
-We examine two types of initial conditions $F(x)$: (a) condensate state $F(x)=1$ for Eq. (\ref{Eq01})-(\ref{Eq03}) and cnoidal wave $F(x)=\sqrt{2Re\wp(\omega_{0})-2Re\wp(x+i\omega_{1})}$ for Eq. (\ref{Eq01}) where $\wp(z)$ is elliptic Weierstrass function corresponding to half-periods $\omega_{0}=\pi$ and $\omega_{1}$ over real and imaginary axis respectively (see \cite{Kuznetsov1}).
-Cnoidal wave $F(x)$ is a periodic solution of the classical NLS equation (\ref{Eq01}) in the form of a soliton lattice and half-period over real axis $\omega_{0}$ defines its period over x-axis, $F(x+2\omega_{0})=F(x)$, while half-period over imaginary axis $\omega_{1}$ determines overlapping between solitons.
-Thus, for relatively small imaginary half-periods $\omega_{1}\sim 1$ cnoidal wave $F(x)$ represents a lattice of almost non-interacting relatively thin and high solitons, while for larger $\omega_{1}$ overlapping between solitons increases and eventually cnoidal wave coincides with the condensate solution $F(x)=1/\sqrt{2}$ as $\omega_{1}\to+\infty$.
+where $\wp(z)$ is elliptic Weierstrass function corresponding to half-periods $\omega_{0}$ and $\omega_{1}$ over real and imaginary axis respectively (see \cite{Kuznetsov1}).
+Cnoidal wave $F(x)$ can also be described as a soliton lattice; half-period over real axis $\omega_{0}$ defines its period over x-axis, $F(x+2\omega_{0})=F(x)$, while half-period over imaginary axis $\omega_{1}$ determines overlapping between solitons.
+In the current publication we fix real half-period to $\omega_{0}=\pi$, then for relatively small imaginary half-periods $\omega_{1}\sim 1$ cnoidal wave $F(x)$ represents a lattice of almost non-interacting relatively thin and high solitons, while for larger $\omega_{1}$ overlapping between solitons increases and eventually cnoidal wave coincides with the condensate solution $F(x)=1/\sqrt{2}$ as $\omega_{1}\to+\infty$.

-In our simulations we used noise $\epsilon(x)$ in the form of Gaussian-distributed in k-space function $\epsilon(x)=A_{0} \int exp(-k^{2}/\theta^{2}+i\xi_{k})\,exp(ikx)\,(dk/\sqrt{2\pi})$ with relatively large dispersion $\theta>>1$ and with arbitrary phases $\xi_{k}$.
-Amplitude of noise was chosen sufficiently small $A_{0}\sim 10^{-5}-10^{-3}$ in order to ensure that deviations in wave action, energy and momentum inside the ensembles of initial distributions $\Psi|_{t=0}$ were small.
-We did not find difference in our results using other homogeneous in x-space statistical distributions of noise.
-For all of the considered nonlinear systems and types of initial distributions we observe modulation instability development leading to formation of one-dimensional wave turbulence.

-During the evolution of our initial conditions kinetic energy $H_{d}$ is comparable to four-waves interactions part of the potential energy $H_{4}$, that means we are working in the regime of solitonic turbulence when solitons or quasi-solitons play significant role in the turbulent re-distribution of energy inside the system (see also \cite{Zakharov1, Zakharov2}).
-In the integrable case (\ref{Eq01}) the turbulence is called integrable and relaxes to one of infinite possible stationary states.
-Eq. (\ref{Eq02}) describes statistically irreversible movement to it's statistical attractor - one big soliton in the field of small perturbations that contain all the necessary information for time-reversal $t\rightarrow -t$ (compare to \cite{Zakharov1, Zakharov2, Jordan}).
-In case of Eq. (\ref{Eq03}) wave field $\Psi$ quickly (tens of nonlinear lengths) approaches to statistically steady state when high waves appear randomly in space and time.